edenreich/turbo-datatables-vuejs-components/README.md

 })
 ```

-You are all set, look at usage to apply the components.
+You are all set, look at usage to understand how to apply the components.

 ## Usage